 The REST Architecture

-In this architecture, a REST server offers contacts to resources which also helps in client accesses as well as help in updating the resources.
+In this architecture, a REST server offers contacts to resources, which also helps in client accesses as well as helps in updating the resources.
 In this, the resources are recognized by URIs / global IDs.
 This API employs a variety of representations for signifying a resource like JSON - which is very popular among them all, text, XML formats.
-REST architecture oriented web services are termed as RESTful web services.
+REST architecture-oriented web services are termed as RESTful web services.

 The REST architecture makes use of four commonly used HTTP methods.
 These are:

 |GET||This method helps in offering read-only access for the resources.|

 |POST||This method is implemented for creating a new resource.|